John Bolton to replace H.R. McMaster as White House national security adviser, Trump says

 A White House official said Bolton is one of the strongest voices and experts on the full range of national security issues and challenges facing the U.S.

 McMaster’s retirement comes just one week after the president fired Secretary of State Rex Tillerson on Twitter, and after other high profile administration departures.
-Earlier this month, Chief Economic Adviser Gary Cohn resigned.
+Earlier this month, Chief Economic Adviser Gary Cohn resigned amid disagreements over a round of steel and aluminum tariffs, which Trump supported.

+Bolton has served in the Republican administrations of Ronald Reagan, George H.W.
+Bush and George W. Bush, and served as a Bush lawyer during the 2000 Florida recount.

+A strong supporter of the Iraq war and an advocate for aggressive use of American power in foreign policy, Bolton was unable to win Senate confirmation after his nomination to the U.N. post alienated many Democrats and even some Republicans.
+He resigned after serving 17 months as a Bush "recess appointment," which allowed him to hold the job on a temporary basis without Senate confirmation.

+Sen. Bernie Sanders, I-Vt., tweeted that Bolton “was too extreme to be confirmed as UN ambassador in 2005 and is absolutely the wrong person to be national security advisor [sic] now.”

+McMaster was brought in after Trump's first national security adviser, Michael Flynn, was dismissed after less than a month in office.
+White House officials said he was ousted because he did not tell top advisers, including Vice President Mike Pence, about the full extent of his contacts with Russian officials.

-Fox News' Kristin Brown contributed to this report.
+Fox News' Kristin Brown, Chad Pergram, John Roberts, Samuel Chamberlain and The Associated Press contributed to this report.